Dayztar/Dooms-child/README.md

 <h2>Description</h2>
-Doom's child is the first child of Doom next generation phishing tool which is used for Mfa phishing.
+Doom's child is an open-source phishing tool.

 <h2>Legal disclaimer</h2>
 Usage of Doom's child for attacking targets without prior mutual consent is illegal.<br> It's the end user's responsibility to obey all applicable local, state and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program. <br>Doom's child is only use for educational purposes.